-The Mark X Composite 3D Printer™ uses a specially tuned Nylon PA6 copolymer with a chopped carbon blend as the base-plastic for the Fused Filament Fabrication (FFF) printing process.
+The X7 Composite 3D Printer™ uses a specially tuned Nylon PA6 copolymer with a chopped carbon blend as the base-plastic for the Fused Filament Fabrication (FFF) printing process.
 While this plastic is an amazingly tough engineering plastic and works very well with our Continuous Filament Fabrication (CFF) fiber materials, it is very susceptible to absorbing moisture.
 Plastic that has absorbed too much moisture will cause a number of printing issues, such as failed prints, under-extrusion, holes in the roof of parts, etc. Please take special care to NEVER leave plastic exposed to ambient air, and ALWAYS keep plastic in the provided Dry Box.

 Tips to avoid ruining plastic: